Tenniel Evans: Career

-In 1985 Evans was ordained as a non-stipendiary priest of the Church of England and retired from stage acting, although he continued to perform in TV programmes until shortly before his death.
 During 1985 he had a recurring role in the comedy Shine on Harvey Moon.
 In 1987 he had a recurring role in the children's science-fiction series Knights of God (1987), which is notable for the last appearance on screen by Patrick Troughton.
-Coincidentally, Evans then took over the role of Perce, the grandfather, originally played by Troughton, in the comedy series The Two of Us following Troughton's sudden death in March 1987.
+Coincidentally, Evans then took over the role of Perce, the grandfather originally played by Troughton, in the comedy series The Two of Us, following Troughton's sudden death in March 1987.

-Evans's other television credits from between the late 1980s and 2004 include Inspector Morse, Lovejoy, September Song, Peak Practice, The Bill, Pie in the Sky, Heartbeat, Hetty Wainthropp Investigates, Casualty and Dalziel and Pascoe.
+Evans's other television credits from between the late 1980s and 2004 include Inspector Morse, Lovejoy, September Song, Peak Practice, The Bill, Pie in the Sky, Heartbeat, Hetty Wainthropp Investigates, Casualty, and Dalziel and Pascoe.
 His final screen appearance was in an episode of the romantic comedy series William and Mary (2004), directed by his son Matthew, which also co-starred Martin Clunes.

 Evans made few appearances in films.
-His most prominent parts were as a murderous teacher in Walk a Crooked Path (1969), and as a detective in the thriller 10 Rillington Place (1971), the film about the infamous British serial killer John Christie starring Richard Attenborough.
+His most prominent parts were as a murderous teacher in Walk a Crooked Path (1969) and a detective in the crime drama 10 Rillington Place (1971), starring Richard Attenborough as the infamous British serial killer John Christie.

 In the 1990s Evans was also featured in Focus on the Family's Radio Theatre programmes, playing Ebenezer Scrooge in A Christmas Carol (1996) and a supporting role as Bishop George Bell in Dietrich Bonhoeffer: The Cost of Freedom (1997).